nlsantos/brig/README.md

 I like my devcontainers ephemeral and pretty much stateless.
 On the other hand, Visual Studio Code (and possibly the official command line tool) keeps around stopped containers and just restarts them on subsequent usage.

 The spec, to my knowledge, doesn't mandate that stopped containers be kept around; it's _implied_ (see the values for the `shutdownAction` field), but I haven't (yet?) come across anything in the way devcontainers work that would necessitate keeping stopped containers around, so I just wrote `brig` to conform to my preferences.

+### No dedicated build step

+Related to the previous point.
+I also prefer that changes to the devcontainers take effect immediately the next time I open it, as opposed to having to explicitly initiate a rebuild.

+I realize that larger codebases would likely benefit from a build-only step, as well as persistent containers: a <100MB codebase I work with that pulls a couple of >1GB images during building takes about 16 seconds from running `brig` to the prompt being ready, and that's with the image already having been built.

+However, I've found in practice that it's not necessarily an issue, as I spin up the devcontainer in a terminal and immediately switch back to Emacs to resume working.

+For what it's worth, I'm not _opposed_ to having a dedicated build step; I'm just not convinced of its necessity, and I'm wary of what I perceive would be a penalty to my workflow.

+### No runArgs support

+The devcontainer spec defines a field named `runArgs`.
+It's an array of command line parameters to pass to Docker when running the container.
+I think the intent is to allow passing args that aren't covered by other fields.

+It's commendable: it ensures that the spec doesn't have to cover _all_ use-cases, and permits integrating devcontainer usage in workflows the spec authors can't even imagine.

+However, owing to the fact that `brig` communicates with Podman and Docker via their REST API, I don't see a way of directly supporting `runArgs` aside from parsing each entry and trying to translate parameters into their API equivalents (if any).

+All this to say, I don't see `brig` ever supporting `runArgs`, barring a major architectural change.